Judithmafafo/alx-pre_course/README.md

-my second readme
+my second readme on github
-Hello github